ankurarora/JSQMessagesViewController/README.md

 ![Screenshot2][img2] &nbsp;&nbsp; ![Screenshot3][img3]

-> More screenshots available at [CocoaControls](https://www.cocoacontrols.com/controls/jsqmessagesviewcontroller)
+> Customized it to support delegates from JSQMessagesViewController.
+More screenshots available at [CocoaControls](https://www.cocoacontrols.com/controls/jsqmessagesviewcontroller)

 ## Features